zhumeisongsong/blog/_posts/2019-07-10-react-hooks.md

 Below are the core principles of Hooks:

-## Re-rendering of Functional Components
+## Re-rendering of Function Components

 Every time the components are re-rendered,  React sequentially invokes Hooks in the order they are called in the component code.